Configure a Poetry environment

 Make sure that the project directory contains a pyproject.toml file.

 Select Existing environment.
-Then expand the Interpreter list, and choose an interpreter or click to browse for a Python executable.
+Then expand the Interpreter list and choose the desired interpreter.

 Click OK to complete the task.